5mehulhelp5/magento2-remove-amasty-registration-notice/README.md

 # Hryvinskyi_RemoveAmastyRegistrationNotice module

-This module removing amasty registration notice in admin panel
+This module removes registration notifications in the admin panel

 ## Installation details